MMchad/TV_Tracker/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-An app that helps you track the movies you want to watch and the tv show episodes both released and unreleased.
-You can also discover popular movies and shows or use the search to find specific ones.
-The app suppoers multiple languages including RTL languages.
+An app that helps you track movies and show episodes both released and unreleased.
+You can also discover popular movies and shows or use the search funciton to find specific ones.
+The app supports multiple languages including RTL languages.
 <br><br>
-The users are authenticated using firebase auth and data is stored using firestore.
+The users are authenticated using FirebaseAuth and data is stored using Firestore.
 <br><br>
 This product uses the TMDB API but is not endorsed or certified by TMDB.
 <br><br>